mkyybx/AirConditionSystem/README.md

 ## The system consists of three sub-systems:

-* Center: Simulating the central air conditioning machine and billing.
+* **Center**: Simulating the central air conditioning machine and billing.
-* Client: Simulating the distributed vent in the guest room.
+* **Client**: Simulating the distributed vent in the guest room.
-* ClientAgent: A web server allowing occupants to access to control their own distributed vents at the guest room.
+* **ClientAgent**: A web server allowing occupants to access to control their own distributed vents at the guest room.